-The subdivider/developer shall dedicate the streets, easements and land for public facilities, and public improvements to the City at the time the final plat is approved by the City CouncilLand Use Authority.
+The subdivider/developer shall dedicate the streets, easements and land for public facilities, and public improvements to the City at the time the final plat is approved by the Land Use Authority.
 The dedication shall be deemed an offer by the subdivider/developer, which shall be irrevocable until one (1) year after all of the improvements are completed.
 The City shall accept the offer of dedication only if it finds that the subdivider/developer has constructed, installed and maintained the public improvements required by this Ordinance and that the improvements comply with the minimum requirements of this Ordinance at the acceptance.

-12.2900.2902 MODIFICATION OF DEDICATION FOR PUBLIC FACILITIES modified by the Planning Commission in order to meet the requirements of this provision.
+12.2900.2902 MODIFICATION OF DEDICATION FOR PUBLIC FACILITIES

-If a subdivider/developer selects to use the solar access incentive provisions contained within the Enoch Zoning Ordinance, then the variations in the public facility dedication requirements of Section 9.2 of this chapter may be
+If a subdivider/developer selects to use the solar access incentive provisions contained within the Enoch Zoning Ordinance, then the variations in the public facility dedication requirements of Section 9.2 of this chapter may be modified by the Planning Commission in order to meet the requirements of this provision.